Our people

 Dr Lutui is a GP and fellow of the RNZCGP and one of the founding members of a Pacific provider Southpoint Family Doctors in Manukau Auckland.
 She is also clinical teacher for trainee interns through the University of Auckland, a GPEP teacher for the RNZCGP, the Clinical Director at The Cause Collective, and is member on the Pacific Senate (Fatu Fono Ola) at Te Whatu Ora.

 After completing a science degree at Otago, Dr Lutui was still a bit lost as to which career path to follow and went on to do further studies and gained a BCA at Victoria University, before deciding to attend medical school to become a GP.
-After graduating from Auckland University, she trained at Middemore Hospital, and had the opportunity to experience a CBA (Community Based Attachment) as a House Officer at Baderdrive Doctors Clinic in Mangere.
+After graduating from Auckland University, she trained at Middlemore Hospital, and had the opportunity to experience a CBA (Community Based Attachment) as a House Officer at Baderdrive Doctors Clinic in Mangere.
 This experience cemented her career path into general practice.
 After completing PGY2, she went straight into GPEP training and fellowship.
 Dr Lutui says "I love General Practice and became a medical teacher to help others decide if this is a path they might want to follow".

 Kim Ngārimu